coredao-org/CoreDAO-Docs/docs/stake-and-delegate/overview.md

 ## Staking Dynamics and Strategies
 Participants in the Core network can adopt various staking strategies to maximize their returns and influence on the network:
-- **Validator Performance:** Delegating to high-performing validators is crucial, as rewards are not accrued by delegators to inactive or malicious validators.
+- **Validator Performance:** Delegating to high-performing validators is crucial, as delegators do not accrue rewards to inactive or malicious validators.
 - **Risk Management:** Diversifying the delegation across multiple validators can help mitigate risks associated with the potential failure of a single validator.

 ## Conclusion